dodorare/crossbow/docs/src/contributing/testing-guide.md

 The `Latest compatible dependencies` workflow provides an additional early-warning check every week and on demand.
 It generates a new lockfile from the manifests and runs the complete non-iOS workspace test suite against that fresh resolution.
 Pull-request CI tests the iOS-only package and Apple feature set on macOS.
 The scheduled workflow does not replace or gate the reproducible checks run on pull requests.

-Android stack versions are canonical in `.github/tool-versions.toml`.
+Android stack versions are canonical in `[package.metadata.crossbundle.compatibility]` in `crossbundle/tools/Cargo.toml`.
 After changing them, run `cargo run -p xtask --locked -- android-stack sync` to update the standalone Gradle projects.
 Replace `sync` with `check` to verify every operative declaration.